Carol Cram on the beach looking joyous

 Take Lots of Reading Material

 What if you get delayed because of a health scare or, heaven forbid, you get sick yourself?
 Take along an e-Reader loaded with several novels.
-For inspiration, check out some of the novels listed in the various country pages on Artsy Traveler.
+For inspiration, check out some of the novels listed in these posts on Artsy Traveler:

 If you’re not able to enjoy your destination in person, you can at least read about it.